SparkMilkway/ORiginal-Fashion-Raffle/readme.md

 This is an iOS social fashion app which is still under development.

-#Product Video Demo
+#Product Video Demo (Out of date.)
 https://www.youtube.com/watch?v=bMqeeF8XPwQ&feature=youtu.be

 #Current Functions

-1. Complete user authentication system: Register, Login with email or Facebook, Reset password
+1. Complete user authentication system: Register, verify emails, Login with email or Facebook, Reset password via emails
-2. Pull database data from Firebase: Fashion news, raffle info and so on
+2. Pull database data from Firebase: Fashion news, raffle info, social feeds and so on.
-3. Manage the user's account, change and upload profile image, select brands the users like, etc.
+3. Manage the user's account, change and upload profile image, select brands the users like, check the raffle tickets possessed, etc.
+4. The editor user will be able to add a piece of news to the database and display it instantly in the news feed, which contains images, info, and release date for the stuff.
+5. The user is able to add a photo post to the social feed, functions including selecting photos and adding filters.

 # Warnings
-Please do not try the enter raffle pool button under the raffle segment in the explore tab, otherwise the app will probably crash.
-We are changing this function so something won't work.
+Please do not try the enter raffle pool button under the raffle segment in the explore tab, otherwise the app will crash.
+We are working on changing the functionality of the raffle part so don't touch it.

 The Apple Pay simulation requires an Apple Developer account and a valid merchant ID generated on the Apple Developer website.
-So now we don't allow the Apple Pay to function or it will crash.
+So now we don't allow the Apple Pay to function.
+If you want to implement it you have to have the requirements.

 # Requirements to simulate this app
 (Tutorial of setting up Google Firebase can be found at https://firebase.google.com/docs/ios/setup)